About me

 I grew up just being a big ol’ weirdo.
 One day long ago, while driving with my mom–I can’t even remember what wacky and surely self-deprecating story I was telling her about some big ol’ weirdo thing I did–she said I was delightfully quirky.

 As a habitual writer, of course I’m documenting it all.
-And since awareness of this condition in women is still relatively new, might as well do it publicly.
+And since awareness of this condition in women (AFAB) is still relatively new, might as well do it publicly.

 Feel free to reach out via email at michelebucolic@gmail.com or on Instagram @delightfully_quirky.